 “We had both crossed thresholds that day.
 We had both braced ourselves and covered our heads as the walls of our glass houses has shattered around us.
 We had trod mindfully over and shard and escaped with nonfatal wounds to a new freedom, a new clarity, a new resolve.” – Michele Harper

 The other week I was casually strolling through the library, I somehow landed in the memoir section.
-If I am being honest I have felt breaking recently both within myself and the world so when I saw the title ‘The Beauty in Breaking’ I picked it up.
+If I’m being honest I’ve felt breaking recently both within myself and the world.
+So, when I saw the title ‘The Beauty in Breaking’ I picked it up.

-I didn’t know what to expect, I had never heard of Michele Harper and I did not know her story at all.
+I didn’t know what to expect, I had never heard of Michele Harper and I didn’t know her story at all.
 As soon as I finished the first chapter I knew I needed to take the book home.

 This memoir covers Michele’s life, her life as a black woman in the world, as a victim of abuse, as an ER doctor, and more.
 It covers Michele’s life and who she is as a person so vividly but it also covers her patients.

-It shows how Michele’s story is intertwined with her patients.
-It makes parallels between hurting emotionally and hurting physically, breaking in secrete and breaking in public, letting go of your past while also letting it in.
-There are deeply personal stories that are given light that would have been kicked under the fridge if it weren’t for this book.
+The book shows how Michele’s story is intertwined with her patients.
+It makes parallels between hurting emotionally and hurting physically.
+Between breaking in secrete and breaking in public.
+As well as letting go of your past while also letting it in.
+There are deeply personal stories shared that would’ve been kicked under the fridge if it weren’t for this book.

 Michele didn’t tell her story, she told all of our stories because at some point in our lives we will break.
 The good thing is, there is beauty in breaking.

 Quotes From The Book